benedekrozemberczki/tigerlily/README.md

 </p>

 We are only interested in describing the neighbourhood of drug nodes in the biological graph.
-Because of this we only retrieve the neighbourhood of the drugs - for each drug we retrieve those nodes (top-k closest neighbors) which are the closest based on the Personalized PageRank scores.
+Because of this, we only retrieve the neighbourhood of the drugs - for each drug we retrieve those nodes (top-k closest neighbors) which are the closest based on the Personalized PageRank scores.
 We are going to learn the drug embeddings based on these scores.

 ```python
 drug_node_ids = machine.connection.getVertices("drug")